-More details about Jim's background, books, magazine articles, blogs, and professional scientific writing can be found at his personal web site: http://jimbell.sese.asu.edu
+More details about Jim's background, books, magazine articles, blogs, and professional scientific writing can be found on his personal web site: http://jimbell.sese.asu.edu.

 Latest Planetary Radio Appearance